kdps/kotlin_learn/Resolve_ErrorException.md

 # 1. Couldn't resolve errors

 ### 1.1.
-Cause error by layout on Run application but has no error occurred on fucking stupid `XML Editor`
+Cause error by layout file on run application but has no error occurred on fucking stupid `XML Editor`

 `Not working Rebuild Project, Clear Project FUCKING SHIT`